Season 1897/98

 Queen's left Dundee shortly after the 3-1 defeat and headed for Aberdeen.
 They stayed in the Douglas Hotel for two nights before taking on Northern League champions Victoria United at the Victoria Bridge Grounds on the Monday afternoon.
 Queen's Park won 3-1 before "a very large crowd".
 Robert Lambie and Bob McColl put the Spiders two ahead at the interval.
 MacPherson pulled a goal back after the break but Dyke Berry restored Queen's two-goal lead with a fine strike.

 On Saturday 16 April, Queen's Park met Rangers at Ibrox Park in the Glasgow League.
 The North British Daily Mail gave the crowd as 10,000, whereas The Scotsman went for 16,000.
 Queen's had the better of the exchanges in the first half but there was no scoring at the interval.
 Rangers took the lead after the break when Alex Smith crossed to Bob Hamilton who bundled 'keeper Kenny Anderson and the ball into the net.
 The Light Blues doubled their lead in controversial fashion.
-Either Bob Hamilton or Tommy Low fired the ball towards goal.
+A Rangers' forward fired in a shot.
 John Gillespie appeared to clear the ball before it crossed the line but the referee gave a goal.
 Queen's Park hotly disputed the decision but to no avail and Rangers ran out 2-0 victors.
+It had been a poor Queen's performance.

 A further Glasgow League match followed two days later, with Third Lanark the visitors to Hampden Park.
 Queen's Park started the better before a crowd of around 3,500 and Bob McColl gave them an early lead.
 The Volunteers gradually came more into the game and Jimmy Hannah headed them level.
 Third Lanark's James Gillespie was injured late in the first half and was of little use to his side from then on.
 However, his teammates fought determinedly.
 Both sides hit woodwork in an even second half and, as darkness descended, a keenly-contested match finished in a 1-1 draw.